-Each of our named executive officers holds stock options under the 2006 Plan that were granted subject to the general terms of the 2006 Plan and the form of stock option agreement.
+Each of our named executive officers holds stock options under the 2006 Plan, 2018 Plan or the Inducement Plan that were granted subject to the general terms of the 2006 Plan, the 2018 Plan or the Inducement Plan, as applicable, and the relevant form of stock option agreement.
 The specific vesting terms of each named executive officer's stock options are described below under "-Outstanding Equity Awards at Fiscal Year-End."